rammazzoti2000/youtube-replica/README.md

 # Embedding Images and Video Project

-> Youtube replica
+> This is a project of a Youtube clone page.
+We used the original youtube page as a reference omitting some parts and using only HTML and CSS.

 ![screenshot](/screenshots/replica-screenshot.png)

-The page tries to replicate as much as possible the actual YouTube page.

 ## Built With